TradeIdeasPhilip/random-svg-tests/svg-for-programmers.md

 ### svg

 include the namespace. multiple ways to show off the namespace.
-Most features that are available to hmtlelements are also available to svgelements
+Most features that are available to `HTMLElement` objects are also available to `SVGElement` objects.

 lots of boilerplate
 css for the size, only a suggestion for an svg file